wanghalan/dspg22/_pages/dc_cost_of_living.md

 Caveats, implications, etc.

 ## Open Street Routing Machine
 To improve our routing calculations, we also made updates to our infrastructure.
-For posterity, we include the project on a separate page [here]({{ site.base_url}}dc_osrm)
+For posterity, we include the project on a separate page [here](https://yaoeh.github.io/dspg22/dc_osrm/).

 ## Team of DSPG Interns
 We are a team of four people